 Moreover, because the infrared light penetrates deep into the body, up to several inches deep, it's much more likely to have a more generalized effect on your body's biology than the more superficial effect you get from heating the air around your skin (17; 18; 19).
 Red light and infrared light can penetrate the bone on your head, so it will surely penetrate your throat deeply and have a beneficial effect here.

 For that reason, I choose infrared saunas over and above the traditional options for a sore throat!

 Conclusion: Infrared Saunas For The Win!

 Even though there's much more direct research necessary on the relationship between a sore throat and infrared sauna use, I hope I've painted a reasonable picture as to why infrared saunas are beneficial in this case.

 Additionally, adding a salt therapy unit to your sauna probably gives you even quicker results.

 And, in the end, don't be too hard on yourself.
 If you've got a sore throat then don't go overboard with your sauna sessions.
-Eat well, sleep well, and only see infrared saunas a tool to recover quicker.
+Eat well, sleep well, and only see infrared saunas as a tool to recover quicker.
 Don't go overboard and have many sessions because you're just stressing your body out if you have a sore throat!